Tennessee Adoption Records FAQCommonly asked questions about access to adoption records

 In most cases you do not need an attorney or a court order to get access to the record.

-The complete process can take 3-5 months.
+The process could take up to 3 months.

 Non-identifying information contains medical information, descriptions such as height, weight, and ethnicity.
 All identifying information will be removed.
 Complete access is everything in the record that can be released by law.